garrettgoodwin/12GNasaCapstone/README.md

 |----|----|----|----|----|----|

 ### About the Game🎮
-[Name of Game] is a top-down shooter where the player must face endless waves of increasingly lethal enemies.
+Astro Academy is a top-down shooter where the player must face endless waves of increasingly lethal enemies.
 Survive as long as you can and see how high you can climb on the leaderboard.

 ### Getting Started🏃‍♀